Shalom91/Practice-Python-Exercises/README.md

 Exercise 5 : List Comprehension

 Write a one-line program that takes a list and makes a new list of only even elements

+Exercise 6 : Rock Paper Scissors

+Make a two-player Rock-Paper-Scissors game.
+(Hint: Ask for player plays (using input), compare them, print out a message of congratulations to the winner, and ask if the players want to start a new game).